rvlenth/emmeans/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**To reproduce**
 Show me code and output that reproduces the bug.
 But please:

   1. Do not use `as.data.frame` anywhere.
 That suppresses annotations that you need to see
   2. Do not create different objects having the same name.
 That just causes confusion.